rniemeyer/knockout-postbox/README.md

 two.editable.publishOn(editableTopic)
 ```

-The observable extensions accept additional arguments that can help to custom the sending/receiving behavior, as described below.
+The observable extensions accept additional arguments that can help to customize the sending/receiving behavior, as described below.

 Basic Usage
 -----------